diogoff/transition-counting/README.md

 - `simulator.py` - A Python script to generate event logs of various sizes.
 The input parameter for this script is the number of cases that the event log should contain.

-- `preproc.py` - A Python script to do the preprocessing of the event log.
+- `preproc.py` - A Python script to do the preprocessing of an event log.
 This script receives a CSV file (.csv) as input and produces a binary file (.pre) as output.

 - `common.h` - Some common routines and variables used by all programs, namely to read the event log in the binary format (.pre) created by the previous script.